cityofaustin/Residential-Permitting/_projects/interior-remodel/apply.md

 ### Other Commonly Requested Documents

 * **Owner’s Authorization Form**: If one of your specialists, such as an engineer or an architect, is submitting your application, they will need your authorization to do so, and this form will be required.
+This form is only required if you are not signing the application.
 * **Certified Tax Certificate or Warranty Deed**: If you owe any taxes, you will have to pay those before a permit is approved.
 * **Austin Water Utility Form**: Required if you are increasing the number or bathrooms or performing any work that will promote you to the next water meter size, such as moving from 3 to 3.5 bathrooms.
 * **Homeowners authorization letter**: However, there is also a space for the homeowner’s signature on the application in lieu of letter.
 * **S.M.A.R.T.
 Housing Project Information**: If you participate in S.M.A.R.T. housing, you will need to include a signed certification letter from Neighborhood Housing and Community Development (NHCD) and a signed conditional approval letter from Austin Energy Green Building.
+You were likely told that your home was part of the S.M.A.R.T.
+Housing initiative when you purchased it.
 * **Demolition Application**: This is only necessary if you will be changing any walls in your home, extending a room past the current footprint of your home, or adding any windows or doors.
 If you need a demolition application, you will also need:
   * A survey or plot plan (you can use the same one as your interior remodel or new addition application).
   * To have it signed by the owner and notarized.